yundongjun/ItelLastProject/cctv/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 800 images.
+The dataset includes 377 images.
-Fire_save are annotated in YOLOv8 format.
+Fire are annotated in YOLOv8 format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)
-* Resize to 640x640 (Stretch)
+* Resize to 416x416 (Stretch)

 The following augmentation was applied to create 3 versions of each source image:

-* Random rotation of between -10 and +10 degrees
-* Random exposure adjustment of between -14 and +14 percent
+The following transformations were applied to the bounding boxes of each image:
+* 50% probability of horizontal flip
+* Equal probability of one of the following 90-degree rotations: none, clockwise, counter-clockwise